 Uses of Magnesium

-Magnesium is the ninth most abundant element in the universe and the most abundant in the Earth’s crust.
+Magnesium is a silvery-white metal and chemical element represented by the symbol Mg.
+It is the ninth most abundant element in the universe and the eighth most common element in the crust of the Earth.
+It is found in over 60 minerals, but only 6 of these are commercially important.
+The largest producer of magnesium is China at more than 600,000 tonnes per year.
 Here are some of the common uses of magnesium in the world today!

 Uses of Magnesium

-• In the Kroll process, magnesium is used to obtain titanium.
+• In the Kroll process, magnesium is used to obtain titanium from the minerals rutile or ilmenite.

 • Magnesium is both strong and light.
 This makes it ideal for use in automobile and truck parts.
-It is often alloyed with other strong metals (such as aluminum).
+It is often alloyed with other strong metals, such as aluminium to create an extra strong alloy.

-• Due to its low weight and good mechanical and electrical properties, magnesium is used to manufacture cell phones (also called mobile phones), laptops and cameras.
+• Due to its low weight and good mechanical and electrical properties, magnesium is used to manufacture cell phones (mobile phones), laptops and cameras.
 It can also be used to make some other electrical components.

 • Three different compounds of magnesium are used as antiseptics.